Firigion/scarpets/README.md

 Shapes are available under the subcommand `/shapes <shape_name> <block> <options>`.
 Almost all of the shapes accept a `<width>` parameter as first option and it defaults to one block width, if not given.
 Currently available shapes are:

 * `plane <block> [<width>]`: it will draw a plane passing through the three defined points, so long as they are not colinear.
 If they are, it will probably give a divide by zero error, or something like that.
 Three colinear points don't define a plane anyway, so why should it work?
-* `shpere <block> [<width>]`: it will draw the smallest shperical shell passing through the three defined points.
+* `shpere <block> [<width>]`: it will draw the smallest spherical shell passing through the three defined points.
 Why would you want a bigger one?
-Note that passing width as 1 will give a slightly different behaviour from any other number, because it uses a different function in the backend.
+Note that passing width as 1 will give a slightly different behavior from any other number, because it uses a different function in the backend.
 Width is counted from the radius towards the inside.
 * `ring <block> [<width>]`: it will draw the ring (thicc circle) passing through the three defined points.
 This what I made this script for: do you know how hard it is to draw circles in any orientation in three dimensional space freehand? `width` will increase width of the shape in all directions, not only radialy.
 * `disc <block> [<width>]`: like ring, but full.
 A disc, you know.
 * `line <block> [<width>]`: it's like intersecting two planes.
 Literally, that's how it's done in the app.
 Line will only use positions 1 and 2 to draw, ignoring position 3.
 * `line <block> fast`: this is an alternative line algorithm.
 It's way faster for very big lines, so if you need to draw a 200 block line, use this.
 It might even work into unloaded chunks, not sure.
-* `line <block> sight <length>`: this generates a line in a cartesian direction startng from `pos1` and extending in the direction the player is looking at for `length` blocks.
+* `line <block> sight <length>`: this generates a line in a cartesian direction starting from `pos1` and extending in the direction the player is looking at for `length` blocks.
 It ignores `pos2` and `pos3`.
 * `tube <block> <thickness> [rminor]`: this draws a tube (cylindrical shell without the caps) with length defined by `pos1` and `pos2`, and radius defined by the distance from `pos3` to the line that joins `pos1` and `pos2`.
-The optional `rminor` parameter defines a secondary radius, enabling cylinders with eliptical bases instead of circular ones.
+The optional `rminor` parameter defines a secondary radius, enabling cylinders with elliptical bases instead of circular ones.
 Positive values of `tickness` will make a shell that starts at the radius and grows outwards, negative ones will grow inwards.

 ### Extras
-You can mesure the distance between `pos1` and `pos2`, like with carpet's brown carpet, using `/shapes distance`.
+You can measure the distance between `pos1` and `pos2`, like with carpet's brown carpet, using `/shapes distance`.

 You can also throw a snowball at something and delete a blob of blocks that's directly connected to the first block you reached by some taxicab path, use with care.
 It doesn't even work with undo, for some reason!